JohnLCaron/rlauxe/README.md

    contest, and the check on the total number of ballots is repeated.

 These rules are somewhat arbitrary but allow us to test audits without human intervention.
-In a real audit, auditors might hand select which contests to audit, interacting with the estimated samplesNeeded from the Estimation stage, and try out different scenarios before committing to which contests continue on to the next round.
+In a real audit, auditors might hand select which contests to audit, interacting with the estimated samplesNeeded from the estimation stage, and try out different scenarios before committing to which contests continue on to the next round.

-TODO MORE
+### Efficiency

+We assume that the cost of auditing a ballot is the same no matter how many contests are on it.
+So, if two contests always appear together on a ballot, then auditing the second contest is "free".
+If the two contests appear on the same ballot some pct of the time, then the cose is reduced by that pct.
+More generally the reduction in cost of a multicontest audit depends on the various percentages the contests appear on the same ballot.

 # Appendices